Availability All Editions

 Week: For planning purposes, you want to see how your project resources will be utilized in the coming week:

 Impact on Resource and Financial Sections

 In the resource section, the intervals in the allocation view are always one zoom level above the one selected: With the Year zoom level, allocations are subdivided into quarters; with the Quarter zoom level, allocations are subdivided into months, and so on.
 This allows you to immediately see if the workload varies within the zoom level and, for example, whether a resource is only used for three out of four weeks in a certain month.

 In the financial section, the intervals are always one zoom level below the one you selected: With zoom level Week, the values are aggregated by month; with zoom level Month, by quarter; and with zoom levels Quarter or Year, by year.

 Time Grid and Zoom Level

-Use the Time Grid mode in the Portfolio Designer Settings to plan your workload in detail.
-When you select the Time Grid option under Editing of Allocations, the allocation view is preconfigured according to the selected Zoom Level.
+Use the Time Grid to plan your workload in detail.
+When you select Time Grid under Allocation Mode, the allocation view is preconfigured according to the selected Zoom Level.